gloriadukuzeyesu/MyNotes/ComputerArch + Operating Systems/Notes.md

 compilation flag to -O3 -std=c++17.

-## PROCESS
+# PROCESS

-There is a difference between a process and a program. a processs is an istance of a program
+There is a difference between a process and a program. a processs is an instance  of a program

 Each process has a state:
 * new